rgolubtsov/transroutownish-proto-bus-lfe/README.md

 ### Logging

 The microservice has the ability to log messages to a logfile and to the Unix syslog facility.
-Logs can be seen and analyzed by `tail`ing the `_build/prod/rel/bus/log/bus.log` logfile:
+When running under Ubuntu Server (not in a Docker container), logs can be seen and analyzed in an ordinary fashion, by `tail`ing the `_build/prod/rel/bus/log/bus.log` logfile:

 ```
 $ tail -f _build/prod/rel/bus/log/bus.log